Trusted WordPress tutorials, when you need them most.

 Simply click on the underlined word to see the suggested correction.

-If you want to accept the suggestion, then click on the suggested word in green color.
+If you want to accept the suggestion, click on the suggested word or phrase in blue.

-If you want your sentence just as it is, then you can click the ‘Ignore’ link next to the delete icon.
+If you want your sentence just as it is, click the Dismiss next to the delete icon.
 Doing so removes the Grammarly suggestion.

 At the bottom, you will notice the ‘See more in Grammarly’ option.
-Clicking on that will open a new Grammarly window where you can see all the other Grammarly suggestions for your paragraph.
+Clicking on that will open a new Grammarly pop-up where you can see more details.

-As shown in the screenshot above, you can see your critical writing issues underlined in red color and the advanced issues highlighted in yellow color.
+As shown in the screenshot above, you can see your critical writing issues underlined in red and the advanced issues highlighted in blue.

 After proofreading your blog post, you can now go ahead and save your changes.